FRn13ds/Account_manager/README.md

 2 _ login to your account

 3 _ add an account to save it

 4 _ save and exit 🐱‍🏍

+### WARNING : This is a tool created just to save your accounts ! for educational purposes
+### WARNING : This is a tool created just to save your accounts ! for educational purposes